saifali25/saifali25/README.md

 ## I'm a Software Engineering Student and a Mobile Application Developer!!

-- 🌱 I’m currently learning Flutter and practicing my skills as a UI/UX Designer.
+- 🌱 I’m currently learning Flutter and polishing my skills as a UI/UX Designer.
-- 💻 I also sell my services as a Flutter Freelancer
+- 💻 I also sell my services as a Flutter Developer at Fiverr
 - 👯 I’m looking forward to collaborate with other developers.
 - 🥅 2021 Goals: Become an expert in flutter and start contributing to open source projects.
 - ⚡ Fun fact: I love to read and play badminton.